 Slip-On Pads

-The choice largely comes down to a balance of convenience, permanence, and performance.
-For the vast majority of hunters and recreational shooters, the slip-on recoil pad is an exceptional and practical solution.
-As the name implies, these pads are engineered with a flexible, yet durable, rubber or polymer housing that simply stretches over the firearm’s existing buttstock.
-This installation requires no tools, no adhesives, and no permanent alterations to the gun itself, often taking mere seconds.
-This makes it an ideal option for shooters who wish to use one pad on multiple firearms or for those who want to temporarily add about an inch to their length of pull for a better fit.
+- This installation requires no tools, no adhesives, and no permanent alterations to the gun itself, often taking mere seconds.
+This makes it an ideal option for shooters who wish to use one pad on multiple firearms.
+It’s also for those interested in temporarily adding about an inch to their length of pull for a better fit.

 Grind-to-Fit Pads

-On the other end of the spectrum is the grind-to-fit recoil pad, the definitive choice for competitive shooters, gunsmiths, and anyone seeking a perfect, smooth integration with their firearm.
-This type of pad is sold as an oversized blank of advanced recoil-absorbing material that is first mounted to the stock, typically after the factory buttplate has been removed.
-The installer must then use a sander or grinder to carefully shape the edges of the pad until they match the exact dimensions and contours of the stock.
-This careful process results in a flawless, professional finish that feels like a natural extension of the firearm.
+- The installer must then use a sander or grinder to carefully shape the edges of the pad.
+They have to do this process until they match the exact dimensions and contours of the stock.
+This helps them get a flawless, professional finish that feels like a natural extension of the firearm.

 Size & Fit